amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## TO THE MARTYRED

 - O sacrificial throng whose lives
--        Build up the yawning deeps
+- {:.indent-3}Build up the yawning deeps
 - O'er which we pass reflectively
--        To broader lights and sweeps.
+- {:.indent-3}To broader lights and sweeps.

 - Know, that we hold with reverence
--        The signal price you paid,
+- {:.indent-3}The signal price you paid,
 - And all our trophies, one by one,
--        Upon your bier are laid.
+- {:.indent-3}Upon your bier are laid.

 ---